-b. a maximum of 10 percent of the waste tire fees collected may be utilized for program administration;

-c.
-5 percent of the waste tire fees collected may be used for research and market development; and d.
-10 percent of the waste tire fees collected may be used for unauthorized tire pile cleanup.
+b. a maximum of 10 percent of the waste tire fees collected may be utilized for program administration; and c. ten percent of the waste tire fees collected may be used for the cleanup of unauthorized waste tire piles and waste tire material.

-D. Payments for Processing and Marketing Waste Tires and Waste Tire Material.
+E. Payments for Processing and Marketing Waste Tires and Waste Tire Material.
 Payments made by the state of Louisiana are meant to temporarily supplement the business activities of processors and are not meant to cover all business expenses and costs associated with processing and marketing.
-Payments shall only be paid to standard permitted processors under written agreement with the department in accordance with LAC 33:VII.10515.
+Payments shall only be paid to standard permitted processors under written agreement with the administrative authority in accordance with LAC 33:VII.10516.